tymeart/100-days-of-code/log.md

 ### Day 23: January 24th, 2017

-**Today's Progress:** Got the timer to countdown to 0 using setInterval.
+**Today's Progress:** Got the timer to count down to 0 using setInterval.
 Start button toggles between 'start' and 'pause' when clicked.

 **Thoughts:** This is my first time using setInterval!
 I was confused at first by the examples on MDN but figured it out after looking at other people's examples.
 Also learned a bit about the difference between innerText and textContent.